-On February 20, 2019, USBR announced the initial allocations for 2019.
-For CVP contractors south of the Bay-Delta, including the District, the allocations were 35 percent of contracted amounts for agricultural water and the greater of 75 percent of historic use or public health and safety needs for M&I water.
+On June 14, 2019, USBR announced updated allocations for 2019.
+For CVP contractors south of the Bay-Delta, including the District, the allocations were 75 percent of contracted amounts for agricultural water and 100 percent of historic use for M&I water.
 Such allocations will be subject to revision by the USBR.
 In 2018, for CVP contractors south of the Bay-Delta, including the District, the allocations were 50 percent of contracted amounts for agricultural water and the greater of 75 percent of historic use or public health and safety needs for M&I water.
-See the caption "WATER UTILITY SYSTEM - Primary Sources of Revenues - Historic Water Deliveries."
+See the caption "WATER UTILITY SYSTEM - Primary Sources of Revenues - Historical Water Deliveries and Sources of Water Delivered."
 In certain years, the District can receive additional CVP water consisting of temporary flood flow in the Delta which does not count against the contract amount.
 The District's CVP supplies provide surface water to the Santa Teresa WTP, Rinconada WTP, surface water customers, local reservoirs for storage, groundwater recharge, and can also be used to supply the Penitencia WTP.
 The CVP Contract specified initial water rates for agricultural and M&I water service and provides for periodic adjustment of the respective water rates in accordance with prevailing CVP water rate policies commencing in the years 1993 for the in-basin M&I rate component, 1996 for the agricultural O&M rate component and 2001 for the full agricultural water rate.
 The methodology of CVP water rate setting has historically recovered current year operating costs, and over 50 years, the applicable construction costs.